Bravilogy/javascript-interfaces/README.md

 # Interfaces in Javascript

 A different kind of approach to implementing interfaces in javascript.
+This one forces you to pass the interface method implementations when creating an actual object, rather than a class.

 ## Example
 ```